Reading Time: est. 17 minutes

 - Noticing patterns in what energizes versus what depletes you

-Sometimes clarity comes not from a journaling session but from a conversation.
+Sometimes clarity arrives in a conversation rather than a journaling session.
 Someone asks you a question and your answer surprises you.
 That’s it.
 That’s the journey working.

 The “false starts” are part of it too.
-Sometimes you discover that something you thought was “you” turns out to be external expectation — a career you chose because it impressed your parents, an identity built from someone else’s script.
-The disorientation of that discovery isn’t failure.
-It’s progress.
+Sometimes you discover that something you thought was “you” turns out to be external expectation, a career you chose because it impressed your parents, an identity built from someone else’s script.
+The disorientation of that discovery is progress.
 A map getting corrected is more accurate than a map that never gets updated.

 The question “what am I passionate about?” is basically useless as a starting point.
 Nobody knows the answer.
 Start with “what energizes me?” instead.
 It’s observable.
 It’s data.
 And unlike passion, it doesn’t require knowing yourself first.